ARM-software/tracetooltests/README.md

 be used to validate tools like tracers. vkAssertImageTRACETOOLTEST(VkDevice device, VkImage image) planned.

-VK_TRACETOOLTEST_object_property - defines a new command
-vkGetDeviceTracingObjectPropertyTRACETOOLTEST(VkDevice device, VkObjectType objectType, uint64_t objectHandle, VkTracingObjectPropertyTRACETOOLTEST valueType) which can request layer internal information from the layer supporting this extension. 'valueType' can be
+VK_TRACETOOLTEST_object_property - defines a new command void vkGetDeviceTracingObjectPropertyTRACETOOLTEST(VkDevice device, VkObjectType objectType, uint64_t objectHandle, VkTracingObjectPropertyTRACETOOLTEST valueType) which can request layer internal information from the layer supporting this extension. 'valueType' can be